 My question is a different one… why aren’t you more active on LinkedIn?

 Sure you’re busy, not looking for a job, aren’t a recruiter, and have more fun on Facebook and Twitter.
 But if you’re a B2B marketer or (aspiring) sales leader then LinkedIn is the place to be and be seen.

 Why?
 Here are five reasons why LinkedIn should be your “must-participate” network:

 1. Create a personal brand presence.

 LinkedIn has evolved into much more than an online resume.
 Now, it truly offers the opportunity to present yourself as an expert and thought leader in your particular field.
 For instance, you can include your awards, presentations, recommendations, and writing examples – not to mention photos, videos, and links to other supporting documents.
-Stop thinking, “get a job” and start thinking, “build my personal brand.”
+So when it comes to LinkedIn stop thinking, “get a job” and start thinking, “build my personal brand”.

 2. Listen to what’s happening with your target audience.